HandBrake/HandBrake-docs/source/docs/en/1.0.0/technical/system-requirements.markdown

 ### Windows

-- Windows Vista (64-bit) with Service Pack 2 or later
+- Windows Vista Service Pack 2 (64-bit) or later
 - Microsoft .NET Framework 4.6 or later
 - [VLC](https://www.videolan.org/vlc/) is recommended for previewing/playing media files

 <!-- /.system-windows -->

+[^display-emulator-adapter]: In lieu of a physically connected display, a display emulator adapter such as [Headless Ghost](https://www.headlessghost.com/) will enable GPU functions such as QuickSync when connected to the Intel HD Graphics output port.